SymbioticLove/SymbioticLove/README.md

 <h3>We are working on a lot!</h3>
 <div>&nbsp</div>
-If you are a developer, our React component library is completely open-source and free for you to use.
+If you are a developer, our React component library is completely open-source and free for you to use, as are any of our boilerplate templates.
 These components may not be perfect.
 They may need to be modified to fit your specific-use case.
 If you require any assistance with this, do not hesitate to reach out to us at
 <a href="mailto:support@symbiotic.love?subject=Support%20Request" alt="Send Us an Email">support@symbiotic.love.</a>
 <div>&nbsp</div>